UodessHathor/5_WEB_DEPLOYMENT/README.md

 # Welcome!
-A full web deployment project is available in here 🩵
+A web deployment project is available in here 🩵

 **GetAround team 🚖** asked us to **analyse delay of users** ⏰ and set of an **optimal threshold between two rentals**, in order to *reduce unsatified client* that <ins>can't access to their car rent because of previous client delay</ins>.
 Also they want us to build a Machine Learning model to **predict rental prices per day** 💰 depending on car characteristics (engine power, color, brand...) ✅